Trying To Get Pregnant? 13 Secrets To Natural Fertility

 Did you know that one in eight women will develop a thyroid disorder during her lifetime?
-Thyroid disorders are very common in women with unexplained infertility, premature ovarian failure (a condition in which the number and quality of eggs severely limits fertility), ovulation disorders, and recurrent miscarriage.
+Thyroid disorders are very common in women with unexplained fertility issues, premature ovarian failure (a condition in which the number and quality of eggs severely limits fertility), ovulation disorders, and recurrent pregnancy loss.

-There have been plenty of recent studies confirming that having an autoimmune thyroid disorder (such as Hashimoto's or Graves disease) significantly increases the risk of miscarriage—36 percent in women who tested positive to thyroid antibodies, compared to just 1.8 percent for those without thyroid antibodies.
+There have been plenty of recent studies confirming that having an autoimmune thyroid disorder (such as Hashimoto's or Graves disease) significantly increases the risk of pregnancy loss—36% in women who tested positive to thyroid antibodies, compared to just 1.8 percent for those without thyroid antibodies.

 So what do symptoms of a thyroid disorder look like?
 You should be on the lookout for things like rising cholesterol, hair loss, weight gain, fatigue, low sex drive, and depression or moodiness.